2018 Flatwater Tales

 Minton Sparks, from Nashville, TN, dives deep into her family history in Arkansas and West Tennessee to captivate her audience with poetry, music, and dance that reveal the often hidden truths all families have.
-She is accompanied by guitarist John Jackson, who, among his many accomplishments, played in Bob Dylan’s band for 6 years.
+She is accompanied by noted guitarist John Jackson.
 They are a dynamic duo.

-This will be an annual event sponsored by the three Rotary Clubs in Oak Ridge as part of the Flatwater Festival.
-The festivals’ goals are to help bring our community together, bring people to Oak Ridge, support local economic activity, and raise funds for the clubs’ community projects.
+This will be an annual event offered by the three Rotary Clubs in Oak Ridge as part of the Flatwater Festival weekend.
+The festivals’ goals are to help bring our community together, introduce others to Oak Ridge, support local economic activity, and raise funds for the clubs’ community projects.

 We expect to grow Flatwater Tales to include local and regional lore, music, and history, and to help share the Oak Ridge story – past, present, and future – with a wider audience.
-We want to expand our storytelling training to include helping children find their voices using this age-old art form.
+We want to expand our storytelling training to include helping children, seniors, and veterans find their voices using this age-old art form.